ADHD Skin Picking

 • Excessive Skin Picking or Scratching Skin (Dermatillomania)

-• Picking Fingernails and skin around them (Onychotillomania)
+• Picking Fingernails and the skin around them (Onychotillomania)

 • Chewing Skin or Scabs (Dermatophagia)